PyRepair/maniple/training-data/summarize-experiment/pandas/101/prompt_response_response_7.md

-Based on the information provided, the bug in the function `astype_nansafe` is occurring when the input array contains non-finite values (e.g., NaT) and the target dtype is np.int64.
-The function is failing to raise a ValueError with the message "Cannot convert non-finite values (NA or inf) to integer" as expected for this specific combination of input parameters.

-The issue is likely due to the conditional check in the function, where it checks for non-finite values in the input array and the target dtype being np.int64.
-It appears that the condition may not be capturing all potential non-finite values, or the logic for handling array-to-integer conversions involving NaT values needs refinement.
+Based on the test case and error message, it seems that the bug is related to the function's handling of `NaT` values when converting to integer.
+The error message "Cannot convert NaT values to integer" indicates that the function should raise a ValueError, but it fails to do so.

+Upon examining the code, it is likely that the issue arises from the logic within the condition where the dtype is checked for datetime64 or timedelta64.
+The function should appropriately handle the conversion of `NaT` values to integers, but it seems to be encountering an issue in this specific code segment.

+The bug likely occurs because the function does not have specific handling for converting `NaT` values to integer when the dtype is datetime64 or timedelta64.
+As a result, the function fails to raise an appropriate ValueError when attempting to convert `NaT` to integer.

-To fix the bug, the function should be revised to properly handle non-finite values (including NaT) when targeting np.int64 as the dtype.
-This could involve refining the condition to accurately identify non-finite values and issue the appropriate error message.
+To fix the bug, the function should include specific handling for `NaT` values when converting to integer for datetime64 and timedelta64 dtypes.
+This could involve checking for `NaT` values and appropriately raising a ValueError with a clear error message when encountered.

-Here's the corrected version of the function `astype_nansafe`:
+Here's the corrected function to address the bug:

 ```python
 def astype_nansafe(arr, dtype, copy: bool = True, skipna: bool = False):